Manav-Aggarwal/AppointmentSystemDapp/README.md

 Allows booking/canceling appointments and uses digital signatures for document signing/verification.

-# Simulating a ethereum node locally
+# Simulating an ethereum node locally

 1. Install the prerequisite software: you’ll need to download and install Node.js from https:
 //nodejs.org/en/.
 Choose the LTS version (the one on the left).